-Type conversion is the process of changing a value from one type to another.
-Programs often need to do this because different types are used for different purposes, and they don’t always mix freely.
+Type conversion is the process of changing a value from one data type to another.
+Programs often need to do this because different types serve different purposes and don’t always mix freely — you can multiply two integers, but you can’t multiply a string and an integer.

 There are two kinds of type conversion: implicit and explicit.